prominence-eosc/docs/jobs.md

 ## Environment variables available to jobs
 The following environment variables will be set by default:
-* PROMINENCE_CPUS: this specifies the number of CPUs available (which could be larger than what was requested)
+* PROMINENCE_CPUS: the number of CPUs available (which could be larger than what was requested)
-* PROMINENCE_MEMORY: this specifies the amount of memory in GB available (which could be larger than what was requested)
+* PROMINENCE_MEMORY: the amount of memory in GB available (which could be larger than what was requested)
+* PROMINENCE_CONTAINER_RUNTIME: the container runtime in use